3 AI Innovations Impacting the Supply Chain Management

 Navistar, too, is using AI in the Supply Chain Management space to monitor the condition of their trucks.
 Amr Awadallah from Cloudera says that the truck company is using AI sensors to “analyze brakes, lights and engines”.

-The continual monitoring that AI enables is an efficient way of reducing downtime, preventing costly repairs and helping your supply chain run smoother.
-It’s a form of disruption management that points to the important role AI will play in supply chains everywhere.
+The continual monitoring that AI enables is an efficient way of reducing downtime, preventing costly repairs, and helping your supply chain run smoother.
+It’s a form of disruption management that points to AI's important role in supply chains everywhere.

 By using convoys of autonomous vehicles, delivery can easily be optimized, and the cost of multiple drivers cut dramatically.